solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-45.md

 > Q: How did it look like that the window was opened?

 ### Genesis 7:14
-> Since then they’ve got the knowledge of categorise all creatures What’s the term for that ?
+> Q: Since then they’ve got the knowledge of categorise all creatures, what’s the term for that ?
 Biology?

-Genesis 7:17
+### Genesis 7:17
-Rose high above the earth, Means it’s higher than the highest point of any mountain on earth
+> Rose high above the earth, Means it’s higher than the highest point of any mountain on earth

 Genesis 7:20
 Exact number !
 It’s good for researching